rethinkdb/rethinkdb-rs/api/ruby/manipulating-tables/index_create.md

 Create a new secondary index on this table.

-__Example:__ To efficiently query our heros by name we can create a secondary index based on the value of that field.
-We can already quickly query heros by name with the primary index but to do the same based on hero code names we'll have to create a secondary index based on that attribute.
+__Example:__ To efficiently query our heroes by name we can create a secondary index based on the value of that field.
+We can already quickly query heroes by name with the primary index but to do the same based on hero code names we'll have to create a secondary index based on that attribute.